 You’ll be talking with our technology experts.

-The earlier you bring them into your way of working, the easier the transfer will be later.
+The sooner they adapt to your processes, the smoother the transfer will be later.

 At the same time, you’ll also set up the tech infrastructure with your partner.